Louisa Wilkins: Life

 In February 1916 the Women's Farm and Garden Union sent a deputation to meet Lord Selborne to establish a group in response to the war effort.
 Selborne's Ministry of Agriculture agreed to fund a Women's National Land Service Corps with a grant of £150 and Wilkins was to lead the new voluntary organisation that was to focus on recruiting women for emergency agricultural war work.
 She chaired the executive committee, offices were established in Upper Baker Street and the 9th Duke of Marlborough agreed to be president.

 The new organisation was tasked with improving recruitment and providing propaganda about the benefits of women of all classes undertaking agricultural work.
-The new members of her organisation were not to become agricultural workers but to organise others (eg in villages) to do this work.
+The new members of her organisation were not to become agricultural workers but to organise others (e.g. in villages) to do this work.
 By the end of 1916 they had recruited 2,000 volunteers, but they estimated that 40,000 were required.

 At the Women's National Land Service Corps's suggestion a Land Army was formed.
 The WNLSC continued to deal with recruitment and the network assisted in the launch of a "Land Army" and by April 1917 they had over 500 replies and 88 joined the new Land Army where they became group leaders and supervisors.

 The Women's Land Army would grow to 23,000 women earning about a pound a week.
 This was a sizeable contribution but it is estimated that the number of women working on the land during the war was 300,000.